-If your login session expires, WordPress remembers where you were.
-Log in again and continue working from where you left off …
+If you get logged out, WordPress remembers where you were.
+Login again and pick up where you left off …

 (Session expired notice – log in again to continue working)

-WordPress also warns you if the backup of the post you are currently working on is not the same as the version showing in the editor and gives you the opportunity to restore your autosaved backup.
+WordPress also warns you if the backup of the post you are currently looking at is different from the version displayed in the content editor and gives you the opportunity to restore the saved backup version.